Welcome to Badger’s class page.

 Please view our topic web below for further information.

 We should all be reading and recording what we have read 4 times a week.
 Reading logs will be check weekly.
+In addition Home Learning will be set at least once every half term.
+The activities set in our Home Learning books will often be linked to our topic

 If you have any questions, please feel free to ask Mrs Thomas or Mrs Tickner.